Product Owners and Dependencies

 A dependency exists when a Scrum Team needs work from another team before they can complete their own work.
 For example, a development team may be waiting on the SQL team to make a database change.
 Or Human Resources may need software changes before updating the onboarding process.

 In short, dependencies are those times when one team is waiting on another.
+Dependencies are the number one problem when you start to scale Agile beyond just one team.

 Long-Term Fix: Product Definition